X-Labx/JAVA-NATIVE-EXAMPLES/swing-example-windows/README.md

 <code>EDITBIN /SUBSYSTEM:WINDOWS SwingSet2.exe</code>

 Now you should have an executable SwingSet2.exe which will run correctly.
+Some example images are included of a build and execution.

 <strong>Disclaimer:</strong> The Swing and JavaFX features in Liberica native-image on in development and not fully implemented (as of version NIK 22) so expect reliablity issues and possibly unhandled exceptions.
 This example is provided purely on a educational basis, you should expect no support, changes or updates, and since we couldn't find a complete or comprehensive example.